 Entertainment and creative arts industries have a vast reach on American culture and society, spanning a diverse range of career opportunities.
-This industry brings in alumni with backgrounds from a variety of different fields.
-From film & media production to theater and American poetry, there are professionals who have drawn from their experiences at UChicago to make their mark on media, television, the silver screen, the stage, and beyond.
-Alumni will share their experiences about how they took advantage of their UChicago experiences and refined the skills they accrued from their education to ones they now use in the work force.
+This industry brings in alumni with backgrounds from a variety of different creative fields.
+From film & media production to theater and illustration, there are professionals who have drawn from their experiences at UChicago to make their mark on media, television, the silver screen, the stage, and beyond.
+Alumni will share their experiences about how they took advantage of their UChicago experiences and developed the skills they accrued from their education to ones they now use in the work force.

 Lucas Wiesendanger, AB'07, MA Sociology 2010 (Yale)

 Mr. Wiesendanger graduated from the College in 2007 with a degree in Sociology.
 While at the College, he was part of the circus group Le Vorris and Vox and volunteered with Doc Films.
 He entered a PhD program in Sociology at Yale, but left after a few years to move to Hollywood.
 After a several years stint at the Gersh agency, he moved to Red Wagon Entertainment where he is now Vice President under producers Doug Wick and Lucy Fisher.
 His focus is on developing and producing wide-release feature films.
 (Table 33)